Onex Provides Update on Gluskin Sheff

-/EIN News/ -- TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Earlier today, Onex Corporation (TSX: ONEX) announced an agreement with RBC Wealth Management Canada (“RBC WMC”) to expand distribution of Onex investment products through RBC WMC.
+TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Earlier today, Onex Corporation ONEX announced an agreement with RBC Wealth Management Canada ("RBC WMC") to expand distribution of Onex investment products through RBC WMC.
 All advisor team employees of Gluskin Sheff will be offered employment with RBC WMC.
 Consequently, Gluskin Sheff intends to wind down its wealth management and wealth planning operations not transferred to RBC WMC.

 Onex will continue to focus on the creation of highly differentiated alternative investment products, including those to be made available to RBC WMC advisors and clients.